 An overview of how UK employment legislation is created

-    In the UK most employment law is categorised as 'civil law' or 'private law', meaning that it’s

-    enforced as a result of one party (the claimant) suing another (the respondent) either for

-    compensation or some other remedy in a civil court.
-The claimant is normally an employee or worker,

-    a former employee or worker, or an unsuccessful job applicant.
-The claimant uses the court system to

-    allege that the respondent (their current or former employer) has caused them some kind of detriment

-    and has done so in contravention of the law.
+In the UK, most employment law is categorised as 'civil law' or 'private law', meaning that it’s enforced as a result of one party (the claimant) suing another (the respondent) either for compensation or some other remedy in a civil court.
+The claimant is normally an employee or worker, a former employee or worker, or an unsuccessful job applicant.
+The claimant uses the court and employment tribunal system to allege that the respondent (their current or former employer) has caused them some kind of detriment and has done so in contravention of the law.

-    This factsheet for CIPD members explains the key principles according to which the civil court

-    system operates when handling employment cases.
+This factsheet for CIPD members explains the key principles according to which the civil court system operates when handling employment cases.

 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.

 The focus of this factsheet is the operation of the civil court system when handling employment cases.
 However, it’s important to remember that in one or two areas of employment law, cases are brought before the criminal courts.
 This can happen, for example, when an employer is accused of failing to comply with health and safety regulations, or when it’s alleged that an employer has breached immigration regulations by unlawfully employing someone.
 Such matters are usually decided in the Magistrates or Crown Court.
 In the Crown Court the matter is heard by a judge and jury.